tablexi/restforce-db/README.md

   include Restforce::DB::Model

+  sync_with(
+    "Object__c",
+    fields: {
-  map_to "Object__c", name: "Name", color: "Color__c"
+      name: "Name",
+      color: "Color__c",
+    },
+  )

 end
 ```

-This will automatically register the model with an entry in the `Restforce::DB::RecordType` collection.
+This will automatically register the model with an entry in the `Restforce::DB::Mapping` collection.
+This collection defines the manner in which the database and Salesforce systems will be synchronized.

 ### Run the daemon

-To actually perform the system synchronization, you'll want to run the binstub installed through the generator (see above).
-This will daemonize a process which loops repeatedly to continuously synchronize your database and Salesforce according to your established mappings.
+To actually perform this system synchronization, you'll want to run the binstub installed through the generator (see above).
+This will daemonize a process which loops repeatedly to continuously synchronize your database and your Salesforce account, according to the established mappings.

     $ bundle exec bin/restforce-db start

 By default, this will load the credentials at the same location the generator installed them.
 You can explicitly pass the location of your configuration file with the `-c` option:

     $ bundle exec bin/restforce-db -c /path/to/my/config.yml start

 For additional information and a full set of options, you can run:

     $ bundle exec bin/restforce-db -h

 ## Development